frankois944/kmp-mvvm-exploration/README.md

 - Usage of [DataStore](https://developer.android.com/jetpack/androidx/releases/datastore)
 - and more little experiences

+> [!Tip]
+> Use [explicitAPI](https://www.baeldung.com/kotlin/explicit-api-mode) gradle rule to control the visibility of your code.
+>
+> By default: the visibility is public, so everything is exported to iOS (more code == more build time & size).
+>
+> Optimize your build by setting the correct visibility of your code (ex: private/internal).

 ## Requirement

 So, the most interesting thing is about the MVVM and what do we need :